tomaswrobel/scrap/README.md

 This will open up a local development server where you can access the Scrap interface using your web browser.

-## Contributing
+## Roadmap

-I welcome contributions from the community to make Scrap even better.
-If you're interested in contributing, please refer to my [Contribution Guidelines](CONTRIBUTING.md) for detailed information on how to get involved.
+Scrap is still in its early stages of development.
+Here's what's planned for the future:

+- **More Blocks** - Scrap currently supports only a limited number of blocks.
+More blocks will be added in the future to make Scrap more useful.

+- **Scratch Compatibility** - Scrap is not fully compatible with Scratch yet.
+In the future, Scrap will be made compatible with Scratch to make the transition smoother.

+- **More Features** - Scrap will be getting more features in the future, such as a built-in code editor, a better paint editor, and more.

+- **More Resources** - Scrap will be getting more resources in the future, such as tutorials, guides, and more.

 ## Scrap Logo Explanation

 The logo for Scrap shares a visual resemblance with the Scratch logo as a deliberate homage.
 Here's what you need to know:

-- **Font Choice**: Scrap uses the "Black Boys on Moped" font, the same as Scratch's logo, which is freeware and freely usable.
+- **Font Choice**: Scrap uses the "Black Boys on Mopeds" font, the same as Scratch's logo, which is freeware and freely usable.

 - **No Copyright Infringement**: Scrap respects copyright laws and does not infringe on Scratch's intellectual property.
 The similarity is a tribute, not a copy.